christianbryant/Photo-Sifter/README.md

 _DSC3523
 _DSC3574
 ```
-Be sure NOT to include the file type in the .txt
 The program shall print the following example information if successful:
-If Folder hasnt been created before usage:
+If the Folder hasn't been created before usage:
 ```bash
 Found 17 file names in file provided
 Folder created at J:\DCIM\100MSDCF\need_to_edit